What is a surface drainage charge and how do I get a rebate?

 A simpler way to reduce the surface drainage charge is to find out how much if at all, other suppliers would charge for surface water drainage.

-Deregulation in the British water market means that businesses can get a significant reduction in water charges by switching suppliers as well as benefiting from improved customer services.
+Deregulation in the British water market means that businesses can get a significant reduction in water charges by switching business water suppliers as well as benefiting from improved customer services.